TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-syncfailed-cor-e-exception.md

 <!--/issueDescription-->

 ## **Recommended steps**
-If this error persists for several hours, please file an ICM ticket.
+No action is required.If this error persists for several hours, please file an ICM ticket.